What is the difference between AEO and GEO?

 What is Answer Engine Optimization?

-Answer engine optimization can essentially be viewed as the practice of creating and structuring content to better answer questions.
+Answer engine optimization can essentially be viewed as the practice of creating and structuring content to directly answer your audience's questions.

 Most brands lack enough online content to address their target audience’s biggest questions.
-This means that when people turn to AI answer engines (like ChatGPT or Perplexity) with these questions, there is no way for the AEs to associate their questions with the brands that provide the solution.
+This means that when people turn to AI answer engines with these questions, there is no reliable information for the AE's to use to provide a direct answer.

-AEO is the strategy of creating the right content to feed to the answer engines at that crucial moment when a prospective buyer asks the right question.
+AEO is the strategy of creating new content and optimizing existing content to provide answer engines with accurate information to for concise, zero click answers to user questions.
 For more information on AEO, check out this full article on the topic.

 What is Generative Engine Optimization?

-Generative engine optimization is the effort to get that content found by AI.
-The goal of GEO is to optimize a website for AI discoverability, particularly the ability to be cited as a source in AI results.
+The goal of GEO is to optimize the content of a website to make it an accessible and reliable source for tools like ChatGPT and Gemini to reference when generating contextual answers to queries.
 GEO has its own set of best practices for optimizing both content and technical specifications for answer engines.
 For more information on GEO, check out our overview here.

-- AEO enhances AI visibility by creating relevant, citable content
+- AEO enhances AI visibility by providing concise answers to simple questions

 How can AEO and GEO help your business?